longwind48/convo-miner/README.md

 | Convo miner heuristic | 0.50           | 0.89                       | `fiction_convo_miner/heuristic/`        |
 | BERT-BiLSTM-NER       | **0.70**       | **0.93**                   | `fiction_convo_miner/seq_labeling_ner/` |

-The table above compares the results of the 3 types of solutions we built.
-The NER model with the BERT + BiLSTM architecture is best-performing one in absolute terms across 2 metrics.
+The table above compares the results of the 2 types of solutions we built.
+The sequence-labelling model with the BERT + BiLSTM architecture is best-performing one in absolute terms across 2 metrics.

 The **Recall** of `B-START` measures the percentage of total relevant results correctly classified by the algorithm.
 This means that 50% of all true labels were predicted correctly by the heuristic method.
 On the other hand, our sequence-labelling model correctly predicts 70% of all true labels.
 In other words, the NER model correctly identified 70% of all conversation starters.

 The **Precision** of the utterance pairs is the proportion of predicted pairs that are relevant.
 At 89%, the heuristic managed to capture 89% meaningful utterance pairs, with the remaining 11% to be falsely paired utterances.
 The precision of the sequence-labelling model sits at 93%, beating the precision of the heuristic.

 In conclusion, our theoretical motivations were validated by the results.
-Our NER-inspired sequence-labelling model was able to far better mine conversations from text.
+Our sequence-labelling model was able to far better mine conversations from text.
 We suggest, in line with our theoretical convictions, that it could do so because it can take account the sequential nature of conversations in fiction as well as the highly complex correlations between narration and dialogue in the text.

 While NER method is better than a well-thought-out heuristic, a precision of 93% also mean that 7% of pairs generated are false.
 We must continue to question ourselves on the implication of using conversations from literary fiction.
 It may be a treasure trove, but our experiment was conveniently isolated to one fiction.
 We hoped to attend to bigger concerns, in applying transfer learning across different types fiction.